 Hours to Days Before Event

-Precut at least one full board worth of Texas pieces and drill half of them.
+Precut at least one full board worth of Texas pieces (directions below) and drill half of them.
 Drilled pieces will be the pieces the girls can paint on to have a souvenir.
 For larger events 2+ boards may be needed.
 Separate these in the clearly marked bags to save time.

-For large events 3D print a lot of little robot souvenirs to fill the bag.
+For large events 3D print a lot of little robot souvenirs to fill the bag (use file named ????).

 Double check to see if all parts for all activities are there.
-(Drill bits, Goggles, Hair ties)
+(Drill bits, Goggles, Hair ties).